Reasons for Considering a Breast Reduction:

 The most popular techniques involve making incisions around the nipple- areola complex and onto the breast.
 The extension of the incision onto the breast can either be a vertical scar only or an inverted-T scar.
 The larger the incision, the more skin that is removed.
 The excess skin and glandular tissue are removed after making the incisions.
 The nipple-areola complex is left attached to some of the remaining breast tissue.
 This leaves the blood vessels and nerves intact.
 Next, the nipple and areola are repositioned to a higher position and held in place by stitches.
 The following pictures demonstrate the lifting accomplished with breast reduction and demonstrate an inverted-T technique.

 A more recent trend in plastic surgery has been the so called limited (short) scar or vertical breast reduction.
+It is also called the lollipop scar.
 In this version of the procedure, the horizontal scar in the breast crease is eliminated.
 This leaves only the round scar around the areola and the vertical scar which often heals very well.
-These scars are illustrated in the image below.
+These scars are illustrated in the central image below.